What is a partner ecosystem and why should you want one?

 Google partner ecosystem

 There are many different facets to Apple’s partner ecosystem.
-Just like AWS and Google Cloud, Apple works with partners who add value to its customers through consulting, system integration and more.
+Just like the other partner ecosystem examples we’ve covered, Apple works with partners that add value to its customers through consulting, system integration and more.
 However, Apple’s mobile app store is in itself a thriving ecosystem that deserves a mention.

 The app store features over a million apps built on top of Apple’s technology.
 Together, they play a large part in keeping enterprises running (think apps like DocuSign and Box), keeping cities moving (such as Uber and CityMapper) and even keeping people housed (including Rightmove and Zoopla).

-By enabling third party organisations to build technologies on top of Apple’s, Apple is able to provide its customers with a wealth of value, making it harder and harder for individuals to switch to a different operating system.
+By enabling third-party organisations to build technologies on top of Apple’s, Apple is able to provide its customers with a wealth of value, making it harder and harder for individuals to switch to a different operating system.
 Not only that, but the apps can provide a valuable selling point.
-Think of the new social media app Clubhouse, for example, that for months was only available on iOS, excluding anyone who used Android devices.
+Think of all the apps that are only available on iOS, excluding anyone who uses Android devices – such as GarageBand (a music creation suite) and iMovie (a movie creation suite).
+Lots of apps are also released on iOS before they come to Android, allowing Apple users to stay ahead of the curve.

 Apple app store partner ecosystem example